(last worked on: July 6th, 2017)

-My take on this question: it weighs a bit more at the pole (using a spring scale) --only because it weighs a bit less when it's closer to the equator --on account of centrifugal force^.
+My take on this question: it might weigh a bit more at the pole (using a spring scale), but only because it (might) weigh a bit less when it's closer to the equator (due to centrifugal force^).

-* Unfortunately (perhaps on account of a classic SciFi story or two), no less than the Encyclopedia Britannica (2008), Microsoft's Encarta (2005), plenty of other sources and individuals --even a recent reference I've seen from Cornell --have it that an object weighs a bit more at the north or south poles because it's then a bit closer to the center of the Earth.
-This confusion is understandable, since objects weigh less as they're rocketed away from Planet Earth, and that's calculated on the basis of the distance from the Earth's center (of gravity).
+* Unfortunately, no less than the Encyclopedia Britannica (2008), Microsoft's Encarta (2005), plenty of other sources and individuals --and even a recent reference I've seen from Cornell --have it that an object weighs a bit more at the north or south poles because it's then a bit closer to the center of the (slightly flattened, oblate spheroidal) Earth.
+This conclusion is understandable, since objects weigh ever less as they're rocketed away from Planet Earth, which is calculated on the basis of the distance from the Earth's center (of gravity).

 * But that can't be right.